How to research Scottish ancestry

 Researching Scottish ancestry differs from researching ancestry in other parts of Britain in several key respects.
 For centuries, Scotland has had a different administrative and record keeping system to England and Wales, meaning there are a different set of records for researching Scottish ancestry.

-Using civil registration records in Scottish ancestry
+Scottish ancestry: civil registration records

 Civil registration in Scotland wasn’t introduced until 1855.
 Births, marriages and deaths are key records in tracing Scottish ancestry, and your first step should be to search for the right records for your ancestors.
 You can search all birth records that are over 100 years old, marriage records over 75 and death records over 50 on the ScotlandsPeople government website, although you have to purchase credits to access the records.